 - Baking Soda

 - Dry Beans: black, white (cannellini, navy), kidney, garbanzo

 Oils, Vinegars, and Sauces

-These items are essential to giving life to your food.
+Oils, vinegars, and sauces are essential to giving life to your food.
 They add flavor, zing, and can be used to make a million different dressings and sauces that will liven up even the most boring meals.
-Again, these items are pretty basic and inexpensive, and most don’t need to be refrigerated.
+Again, these items are pretty basic and inexpensive, and most have an extremely long shelf life.
 Don’t worry yourself over buying top quality when you’re just starting out.
-Until you become more experienced in the kitchen and your taste develop, you may not be able to tell the difference anyway.
+Until you become more experienced in the kitchen and your taste develop, you may not be able to tell the difference between generic and high end.
 Stick to what you can afford and I promise you’ll still be able to make good food!